Dominic Smith Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.05 team ERA ranks 11th across all MLB pitching staffs.
+- The Angels' 4.05 team ERA ranks 11th across all league pitching staffs.

-- The Angels rank 14th in baseball in home runs surrendered (10 total, 1.1 per game).
+- Angels pitchers combine to surrender 10 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Suarez (0-1) takes the mound for the Angels to make his second start this season.
+- Ohtani (1-0) takes the mound for the Angels to make his third start of the season.

-- His last appearance was on Wednesday against the Seattle Mariners, when the left-hander went 4 1/3 innings, surrendering six earned runs while giving up eight hits.
+- His most recent time out came in relief on Tuesday when the right-hander tossed 2/3 innings against the Washington Nationals while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.